 Isabella Falls has long been a local secret known to few as an excellent waterfall and swimming hole located just a short hop from Cairns.
+However, as of May 2024, this waterfall is now closed.

 Where is Isabella Falls?